majze/Starships/README.md

 ## What is it?

 A simple game using C++ based off polymorphic and random code.
+I may port this to Java soon if I get serious about it.

 ## Classes